cosmos/cosmos/WHITEPAPER.md

 ### The Atom Token

-While the Atom hub is a multi-asset system, there is a native token called _atoms_.
+While the Atom Hub is a multi-asset system, there is a native token called _atoms_.
 Atoms are the only staking token of Atom.
 Atoms are a license for the holder to vote, validate, or delegate to other validators.
 Like Ethereum's ether, atoms are also used to pay for transaction fees to mitigate